polarityio/google-drive/README.md

+> This integration is under development and is not yet ready for use.

 # Polarity Google Drive Integration

 Polarity's Google Drive integration gives users the ability to search files stored in a specified Google drive folder.
 This integration leverages the v2 drive API.